dreamcatcher-tech/network/ideas/Interpulse/CRM/Importing invoice templates.md

 ### Generate invoices as HTML
 Then use the system print preview to

+### Convert the PDF into a form
+Then process with pdf-lib, which can easily process form fields.

 ## Decision
 We can either use the existing invoices, or we can strip down what the invoices contain, and work